 NeighborhoodScout's exclusive research identifies the Redwood neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 42.8% of its working residents employed in such fields, which is a higher proportion than 95.8% of American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Redwood neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Redwood neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.6% of the households here have four, five, or more cars.
 That is more cars per household than in 95.3% of the neighborhoods in the nation.

 Did you know that the Redwood neighborhood has more Mexican and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 72.4% of this neighborhood's residents have Mexican ancestry and 0.9% have Belgian ancestry.